codio/site/source/docs/ide/code-editor/search-replace.html.markdown

 	; Type: hotkey
 	key_replace_all = Shift+Cmd+Alt+F

 ##Global
-We will very shortly be adding global search and replace support.
+Global search and replace are available within the Find menu under Find in project and Replace in project.

+You can search using regular expressions, ignore case and whole word settings.